 The Anschutz Distinguished Fellowship, created through an endowment by the Anschutz family, will be awarded in the academic year 2023-24 to a distinguished writer, critic, journalist, musician, artist, or other contributor to the arts, letters, public service, or commerce.
 The fellowship holder need not be an academic scholar.
 However, the selection committee will place great weight on indications of the candidate’s teaching ability as well as the rigor, innovation, and interdisciplinary emphasis of the proposed seminar course.

-The appointment period will be for the spring 2024 semester only.
+The appointment period will be for one semester only.
 The Anschutz Distinguished Fellow will teach one interdisciplinary three credit-hour undergraduate seminar course for the Program in American Studies with an enrollment cap of 15 students.
 The course will meet twice a week for 1.5 hours over the twelve-week teaching semester.
 In addition to teaching and holding weekly office hours to meet with enrolled students, the fellow will be expected to contribute to the intellectual life of the Effron Center for the Study of America, including participation in a wide range of events and activities on campus.
 Thus, the fellow is required to be on campus for at least two to three days per week of appointment.
 The fellow will also deliver at least one public lecture to the University.
 The fellow will enjoy full access to Princeton University libraries, a computer-equipped campus office during the appointment period, and access to various University facilities.
 A fellow who must relocate to Princeton or the local vicinity will receive a salary of $90,000, plus benefits-eligibility.
 A fellow who commutes to campus will receive a salary of $60,000, plus benefits-eligibility.

 This position is subject to the University’s background check policy.